beyondessential/tupaia/packages/web-frontend/cypress/README.md

    yarn workspace @tupaia/web-frontend cypress:generate-config
    ```

-   You can also use custom config by manually populating those files, see the `\*.example.jsonc` files for more information.
+   You can also use custom config by manually populating those files.

 ## Running the tests locally